GingerNinja23/ipop-documentation/Running-SocialVPN-on-Android.md

     }
     ```

-## Running SocialVPN on Android Emulator
+## I. Running SocialVPN on Android Emulator
 ### Instantiate Android Virtual Device

 1. Define and create Android Virtual Device (AVD) (this also takes a while)